Ferring Pharmaceuticals: Legal procedures against Ferring

-In the past, Ferring has been accused of disclosing misleading information about several of its products (Desmopressin, Glypressin, Penstasa) at the benefit of consumers.
+In the past, Ferring has been accused of disclosing misleading information about several of its products (Desmopressin, Glypressin) at the benefit of consumers.
+Pentasa ad in UK journal failed to comply with publication regulations.

 In July 2020, the Medicines and Healthcare products Regulatory Agency, based in the United Kingdom, drew attention to the fact that Ferring Pharmaceuticals is recalling all Desmopressin nasal sprays.

 In 2016, a class action was filled against Ferring Pharmaceuticals regarding the Bravelle product.
 One year earlier, the company recalled Bravelle products after tests revealed that the drug was not as effective as declared, therefore exposing women to serious health risks.

 Ferring Pharmaceuticals is currently engaged in a legal battle opposing it to Professor Claudio de Simone.
 In the early 1990s, Professor Claudio de Simone invented a probiotic formulation fighting against intestinal disorders.
 The "De Simone formula" was the subject of several clinical tests, attesting of its efficiency to treat certain diseases.

 The pharmaceutical company distributed the formula under the name VSL#3.
 A few years after the end of the agreement between the two parties, Ferring Pharmaceuticals continued to distribute a product referred to as "VSL#3" in several countries, containing a modified formula.